Zmk55/BlackJack/README.md

 ## Data Storage

-Latch stores your vault at `~/.latch/vault.json`.
+NeonJack stores your vault at `~/.neonjack/vault.json`.
 This file contains:
 - All your hosts and groups
 - Unencrypted (local-only)
 - Automatically backed up on changes